 About Our Data

 Our school-specific data — including graduation rate, address, and tuition — was gathered using the most recently available information from the Integrated Postsecondary Education Data System (IPEDS).
 IPEDS is maintained by the National Center for Education Statistics.
-The latest information is for the 2011-2012 school year, with some data points from the 2012-2013 school year.
+The latest information is for the 2013-2014 school year.
 All IPEDS information is reported by individual institutions during survey years.

 Keep Up With OEDb